Pan-Seared Venison Medallions

 Why you will love this recipe

-- Allow the meat to rest for several minutes before serving.
+- Rest the meat: Allow the meat to rest for five minutes before serving.
+I know this is steak cooking 101, but don’t rush this step!

 Serving suggestions